Talking robots: examining strategies for engaging publics with robotics

 A project advisory group was consulted throughout the project comprising (in alphabetical order): Professor Stuart Allan (The Media School, Bournemouth University), Professor Frank Burnet (Science Communication Unit, UWE Bristol), Professor Peter Glasner (School of Social Sciences, Cardiff University), Dr Tony Hirst (Department of ICT, Open University) and Professor Alan Winfield (Bristol Robotics Laboratory).

-Ethical approval for this project was granted by the Faculty of Health and Life Sciences, UWE Bristol and followed the guidelines on ethical research of the British Sociological Association and ESRC Research Ethics Framework.
+Ethical approval for this project was granted by the Faculty of Health and Life Sciences (now known as the College of Health, Science and Society), UWE Bristol and followed the guidelines on ethical research of the British Sociological Association and ESRC Research Ethics Framework.
 View the information sheets (PDF) and consent forms (PDF) for interviewees, alongside the information posters (PDF) which were prominently displayed when we carried out our observations.

 So far you may have seen us discussing the project at a range of conferences and locations.
 The project has been discussed in conference papers, posters and panel sessions at the BSA Annual Conference 2008, Robofesta 2007/2008, the Involve National Conference 2008, the BIG Annual Event 2008, ECSITE Annual Conference 2008 and the BA Science Communication Conference 2008.
 We have many further papers planned for 2009 and are currently preparing three academic papers for publication in the journals Science Communication, Public Understanding of Science and Interaction Studies.
 Download a recent poster presentation (PDF).